 Under the Paris Agreement of the UN Framework Convention on Climate Change, countries have pledged to reduce greenhouse gas emissions in order to limit global warming.
 Current data, however, shows that contributions are falling short of the required levels towards limiting warming to even 2°C above pre-industrial levels.

-In this study, researchers modelled the distributions of ~80,000 plants and animals to assess the risks to species in globally significant biodiversity conservation areas (biodiversity hotspots), quantifying the benefits of national emission mitigations and the effects of limiting warming to 2°C against 4.5°C in the unmitigated scenario.
+In this study, researchers modelled the distributions of ~80,000 plants and animals using GBIF-mediated data to assess the risks to species in globally significant biodiversity conservation areas, quantifying the benefits of national emission reductions and the effects of limiting warming to 2°C against 4.5°C in the unmitigated scenario.

 The results show that without mitigation, on average only 33 per cent of each conservation area will be available as a climate refugium.
 If warming is limited to 2°C, however, the average refugium area is doubled.
 The authors conclude that limiting warming to well below 2°C would further reduce risk of local extinctions.